Giftbit/sam-scaffold/README.md

 Linting is running a program that checks the source code for potential style and logical problems.
 The linter is set up to be run with: `npm run lint`.

-Linting is provided by [ESLint](http://eslint.org/) in JavaScript and [TSLint](https://palantir.github.io/tslint/) in TypeScript.
+Linting is provided by [ESLint](http://eslint.org/) in JavaScript, [TSLint](https://palantir.github.io/tslint/) in TypeScript, and [GoVet](https://golang.org/cmd/vet/) in Go.
 Check out their documentation for adjusting the rules to suit your preferred style.

 ### Unit testing

-Unit testing is provided by [Mocha](https://mochajs.org/) and [Chai](http://chaijs.com/) and is run with: `npm run test`.
+Unit testing is provided by [Mocha](https://mochajs.org/) and [Chai](http://chaijs.com/) for Javascript/Typescript, and [Go Test](https://golang.org/pkg/testing/) for Golang.
+They are run with: `npm run test`.

-Test files are located next to the file beign tested with `.test` added before the extension.  eg: `index.ts` is beside test file `index.test.ts`.
+Javascript and Typescript test files are located next to the file being tested with `.test` added before the extension.  eg: `index.ts` is beside test file `index.test.ts`.
 Just like libraries not referenced by index.ts WebPack will not include these file in the distribution.

+Golang test files are similarly located, but are written as `name_test.go` with name being the name of the source being tested.

 ### Adding a new lambda function